Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Our advice has always been consistent: to mitigate risk, you should never bet more money than you can afford to lose on any one speculative investment or stock.
-So we think it’s time pull most of your winnings off the table and put them in a less speculative investment like a diversified mix of the low-fee passive funds.
+So we think it’s time pull most of your winnings off the table and put them in a less speculative investment like a diversified mix of the low-fee ETFs.

 Even if It Keeps Going Up, A Lot of People Will Lose Their Shirts